cleanenergyexchange/fastapi-zitadel-auth/README.md

 python main.py
 ```

-Then open http://localhost:8001/docs in a new browser window and access the `/protected` endpoint in the Swagger UI.
+Then open http://localhost:8001/docs in a new browser window, click on the "Authorize" button,
+log in, and then access the `/protected` endpoint in the Swagger UI.